 Cons

-• Potential fees: Some debt consolidation loans come with fees.
-These may include origination fees or application fees.
+- Potential fees: Some debt consolidation loans come with fees.
+These may include origination fees or application fees that reduce the amount available for creditors.

 While eligibility criteria for a debt consolidation loan can vary by lender, these are a few of the typical requirements:

-• Good credit: Most lenders look for good to excellent credit, typically defined as a FICO score of 670 or higher.
-Fortunately, there are some lenders that are more lenient and approve borrowers with fair or bad credit, but these loans usually come with higher interest rates.
+- Good-enough credit: Many lenders look for good credit or better, typically defined as a FICO score of 670 or higher.
+However, some lenders are more likely to approve borrowers with fair or bad credit, especially for debt consolidation loans.
+However, these loans usually come with higher interest rates and may require collateral.

-• Verifiable income: Some lenders have a minimum income requirement.
-But even if a lender doesn’t, you’ll likely have to provide proof of income so they know you can pay off your loan.
+- Verifiable income: Some lenders have minimum income requirements, while others don’t set strict guidelines.
+But even if a lender doesn’t specify a minimum income, you’ll likely have to provide proof of income when applying so it knows you can pay off your loan.

 If you’d like to take out a debt consolidation loan, follow these steps:

-• Compare lenders: Not all debt consolidation loans are created equal.
-Shop around and compare factors like interest rates, terms, and fees from as many lenders as possible.
+Not all debt consolidation loans are created equal.
+Shop around and compare lenders for interest rates, terms, fees, available loan amounts, available repayment terms, and minimum credit score requirements.

-• Complete the application: Most lenders will allow you to apply for a debt consolidation loan online.
-Be prepared to share your financial details and submit documents like your pay stubs and government-issued ID.
+Most lenders allow you to apply for a debt consolidation loan online.
+Be prepared to share financial details and submit documents like pay stubs and a government-issued ID to verify the details you provided.

 Additional strategies to get out of debt